HaoZeke/HaoZeke/README.md

 > “Happiness isn't good enough for me!
 I demand euphoria!” --- _Calvin and Hobbes by Bill Watterson_

+>	"Dealing with failure is easy: Work hard to improve.
+Success is also easy to handle: You've solved the wrong problem.
+Work hard to improve." --– _Alan Perlis_

+> "If you want to have good ideas, you must have many ideas." –-- _Linus Pauling_

 > “Happy families are all alike; every
 >unhappy family is unhappy in its own
 >way.” --- _Anna Karenina by Leo Tolstoy_